Banknotes of the Hong Kong dollar

-Hong Kong banknotes in everyday circulation are issued in denominations of $10, $20, $50, $100, $500 and $1,000.
+Hong Kong dollar banknotes in everyday circulation are issued in denominations of $10, $20, $50, $100, $500 and $1,000.
+Although it is common practice for most Hong Kong businesses to reject $1,000 notes due to the risk of counterfeit money.

 The total value of banknotes in circulation in Hong Kong can be found in the HKMA Monthly Statistical Bulletin and the HKMA Annual Report.

 History

 Origins till 1900

-In the 1860s the Oriental Bank Corporation, the Chartered Bank of India, Australia and China and the Hong Kong and Shanghai Banking Corporation (HSBC) began issuing notes.
+In the 1860s the Oriental Bank Corporation (now defunct), the Chartered Bank of India, Australia and China (now Standard Chartered Hong Kong) and the Hong Kong and Shanghai Banking Corporation (HSBC) began issuing notes.
 Denominations issued in the 1860s and 1870s included 1, 5, 10, 25, 50, 100 and 500 dollars.
 These notes were not accepted by the Treasury for payment of government dues and taxes, although they were accepted for use by merchants.
 25-dollar notes did not survive beyond the end of the 19th century, whilst the 1-dollar notes (issued only by the HSBC) were issued until 1935.

 20th century

 Under the Currency Ordinance of 1935, banknotes in denominations of 5 dollars and above issued by the three authorised local banks (the Mercantile Bank of India, London and China, Chartered Bank of India, Australia and China and the Hongkong and Shanghai Banking Corporation) were all declared legal tender.
 The government took over production of 1-dollar notes.
 In 1941, the government introduced notes for 1, 5 and 10 cents due to the difficulty of transporting coins to Hong Kong caused by the Second World War (a shipment of 1941 1-cent coins was sunk, making this unissued coin very rare).
 Just before the Japanese occupation, an emergency issue of 1-dollar notes was made consisting of overprinted Bank of China 5-yuan notes.

 In 1945, paper money production resumed essentially unaltered from before the war, with the government issuing notes of 1, 5 and 10 cents and 1 dollar, and the three banks issuing notes of 5, 10, 50, 100 and 500 dollars.
 1-dollar notes were replaced by coins in 1960, with only the 1-cent note issued by the government after 1965.

 In 1975, the 5-dollar notes were replaced by a coin, whilst 1,000-dollar notes were introduced in 1977.
 The Mercantile Bank was absorbed by HSBC in 1978 and ceased issuing notes.
 In 1985, 20-dollar notes were introduced, whilst, in 1993, a 10-dollar coin was introduced and the banks stopped issuing 10-dollar notes.
 In 1994, the Hong Kong Monetary Authority (HKMA), gave authority to the Bank of China to issue notes.

 The 1-cent note issued by the Government was demonetised and ceased to be legal tender on 1 October 1995.